Force over Distance: Chapter 14

 Rush stared at him.

-“Damn it, Rush, I'm not trying to poison you.
+“Damn it, Rush, it’s not poison.
 It's budget Gatorade.
 You’re dehydrated as hell.
-Just drink it.”
+Drink it.”

-Rush rolled his eyes, and irritation flooded their link.
+Irritation flooded their link.
 This time, Young did a better job keeping track of who was feeling what.
 He, himself, was fine.
-Rush was irritated.
-Young couldn't decide what specifically was annoying the other man, but he figured the aggravation was a good sign.
+Relieved, even.
+Rush was the one who was edged up and pissed to hell.
+Given everything the guy’d been through, all that aggravation was probably a good sign.

 “An’ what are you so fuckin’ happy about?”
-Rush picked up on Young's relief as he sipped his salted water with obvious distaste.
+Rush snarled, picking up on Young’s relief.
+He sipped his budget Gatorade with obvious distaste.
 “This is terrible.”
-He made a vague motion with two fingers between his temple and Young's general direction, from which Young inferred that he was talking about their link, rather than the salted water, though that was probably also terrible.
+He motioned with two fingers between his temple and Young's general direction, from which Young inferred that he was talking about their link, rather than the salted water, though that was probably also terrible.
 “How am I supposed to get anything done?”
-Rush continued.
-“Presumably you have things to do as well, though what exactly those things might be remains unclear.”
+Rush glared at him.
+“Presumably you have things to do as well, though what exactly those things—”

 “Look.”
-Young tried to keep the conversation as professional as possible.
+Young cut him off before he veered out of professional territory.
 “At least for today, this won’t be a problem—”

 “If you think I'm going to stay here for an entire day—”

 “No.” Young held up his splinted hand.
 “Nothing like that.
 Wray and I are setting up three consecutive town-hall meetings with the crew, which you and I can do together.
-The idea is to stem some of the rumors that have cropped up after yesterday and explain—” Young paused at Rush's increasingly frozen expression, but decided to forge ahead.
+The idea is to stem the rumors that’ve cropped up after yesterday and explain—” Young paused at Rush's increasingly frozen expression, but decided to forge ahead.
 “Explain why your—”

 Rush's gaze looked capable of melting lead.

-“Explain that you and the ship are linked.
+“Explain you and the ship are linked.
 I thought—”

-“Yes,” Rush said.
+“Yes,” Rush hissed.
 “Precisely.
 You.
 You thought.
 Y’couldn't even fucking wait until I was fucking conscious to fucking plan our fucking day.
 Well, I have news for you.
-First of all, I don't know what a 'town-hall' meeting is, and I don’t want to know.
+First, I don't know what a 'town-hall' meeting is, and I don’t want to know.
 Second, I'm not doing it, and certainly not three times in a row.
-Third, and most importantly, there are more pressing things to address.
+Third, there are more pressing things to address.
 Specifically?
 Evaluating the platform and the neural network that define Destiny's AI.”

-“That doesn't have to be you, and it certainly doesn't have to be now.”
-Young was peripherally aware of the rising volume of his voice.
+“That doesn't have to be you, and it doesn't have to be now.”
+Young tried to hold his ground against Rush’s anger, but it was dragging him in, fueling his own aggravation.

 “What a perceptive assessment.”
 Rush’s words and thoughts bled out of his control.
 “Of course, given your less-than-stellar track record, you’ll forgive me if I think that means fuck all.”

 “You're a lot of work.”
-Young spoke through clenched teeth, fighting the urge to say something less constructive.
+Young spoke through clenched teeth, fighting a tangle of rage, most of which wasn’t his.
 A familiar headache began to build behind his eyes.

 “With me?”
 Young growled.